 - Order the abuser to pay filing fees and court costs

 If you are the victim of domestic violence in Maryland and are in need of protection from a Maryland Court, please do not hesitate to call the Coover Law Firm.
 Howard County Family Law Attorney Fred L. Coover, Esquire serves individuals and families in Columbia MD and throughout Howard County (including Ellicott City MD, Clarksville MD, Elkridge MD, Fulton MD, Glenwood MD, Glenelg MD, Dayton MD, Sykesville MD, Woodbine MD and more).
-Call us at 410-995-1100 or contact us online to schedule a free consultation with an experienced and dedicated divorce attorney.
+Call us at 410-995-1100 or contact us online to schedule a $99 no-risk consultation with an experienced and dedicated divorce attorney.
 We look forward to hearing from you and helping you with your legal needs.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.